 When employing the lock-in method, the measurement time significantly increases with the intended resolution in comparison with real-time measurement and can take several minutes.
 As such, it is especially beneficial if these kinds of measurements can be made at the same time with a large-format camera containing high geometrical resolution.

-In contrast, a camera with a lower geometrical resolution means that measurements must be repeated several times throughout the total acquisition of the measurement object, particularly if a failure cannot be reliably reproduced all the time.
+In contrast, a camera with a lower geometrical resolution means that measurements must be repeated several times throughout the total acquisition of the measurement object, particularly if failure cannot be reliably reproduced all the time.

 The initial cost saved on buying a cheaper camera causes the developer to waste a lot of time on production or testing in the final inspection, resulting in significantly higher costs.